Frequently Asked Questions

 Are there any holidays or time off during the internship year?

 Interns are scheduled to work a 40-hour work week, but rarely work weekends.
-Monday through Friday the intern is expected to work eight hour shifts beginning as early as 6:00 AM and starting as late as 12:30 PM.
-Interns are scheduled off on the nine Mass General-recognized holidays, as well as two weeks vacation.
-One week of vacation is scheduled during the Christmas holiday and one is scheduled in the spring.
+Monday through Friday the intern is expected to work eight-hour shifts beginning as early as 6:00 AM and starting as late as 12:30 PM.
+Interns are scheduled off on the nine Mass General-recognized holidays, as well as one week of vacation.
+One week of vacation is scheduled during the Christmas holiday.
 While interns are scheduled to work a 40-hour week, assignments, projects, and readings often require additional time.

 See the list of Mass General holidays >